 We issue a separate Request for Proposals (RFP) for each level of development, typically in alternating years.
-This year, the RFP will only consider proposals for efforts to serve young professional artists.
+This year, the RFP will only consider proposals for efforts to serve young professional artists ages 18-30.

 A 2016 evaluation of the Van Lier program is available here.